domino54/title-packs/CustomHit.md

-# Script: Custom weapon hit
+# Script: Custom weapons

+## Weapon hit event
-So there is small help about handling hit of custom weapon in maniascript.
+So this is small help about handling hit of custom weapon in maniascript.
 To do it correctly, paste following code in ```PendingEvents``` foreach loop:
 ```
   // ---------------------------------- //
   // On custom weapon hit